 GUIDE #3: MANAGE ACCOUNTABILITY

-Can it be the end goal (Guide #1) still not clear and specific to you and him?
-Or you paid too much attention to wanting to achieve the outcome and made light of giving him some space for self-expressions?
+Can it be the end goal (Guide #1) is still not clear to you and him?
+Or do you pay too much attention to wanting to achieve the outcome and fall short giving him space to express himself well?
 Or perhaps you were not assertive enough making your points clear, and unable to hold him take the responsibility seriously to implement the agreed-upon actions.

 Ask yourself the following questions:

 - 1What was really missing in the conversation?

 - 2How will I do it differently next time?

 - 3How can I hold his attention to what is important for him?

 - 4What will I do to support him take action moving forward?